Detecting Objects with Context-Likelihood Graphs and Graph Refinement: Experiments

-\boldparagraph{Graph Prior Ablations.} In \cref{tab:ablation_model_parts}, we report the contributions of the components of our method.
-We see that only using graph priors (GP), we improve consistently on both base detectors, while using graph refinement (GPR), we achieve state-of-the-art.
-The ground truth experiment results are also shown, which are clearly several times higher than the rest of the methods.
+\boldparagraph{Context-likelihood graph and graph refinement ablation} In \cref{tab:ablation_model_parts}, we report the contributions of the components of our method.
+We see that only using context-likelihood graph, we improve consistently on both base detectors, with context-likelihood energy-refinement our results improve further.
+For reference, we also provide the results of our oracle experiment with ground truth relation set $\edgeSet_{GT}$.

-\boldparagraph{Proposal Number.} In \cref{tab:num proposals}, we demonstrate the influence of selecting the number of object proposals for different object detectors.
-From the table we see that for an object detector like DETR, where number of proposals need to be fixed during training, there is a performance gap between 200 and 300 object queries with mAP values changing from 6.6 to 7.2.
+\boldparagraph{Detectors and proposals.} In \cref{tab:num proposals}, we ablate the influence of selecting the number of object proposals for different object detectors.
+For DETR, there is a performance gap between 200 and 300 object queries with AP values changing from 6.6 to 7.2.
 With higher number of queries, the size of attention computation increases exponentially, leading to slower training.
-For F-RCNN however, the number of proposals during training influence our results slightly.
+For F-RCNN however, the number of proposals during training influences our results only slightly, due to already high number of proposals.

-\boldparagraph{Energy Model.} To understand the impact of the energy model training in our framework, we plot the classification accuracy as a function of training time in \cref{fig:training_loss}.
-As expected, the training accuracy is the highest for the oracle experiment.
-The baseline experiment has the lowest accuracy, followed by our initial graph prior training.
-For the energy training, the training accuracy further improves, moving closer towards the performance graph of the oracle experiment.
+\boldparagraph{Energy model training.} To understand the impact of energy model training in our framework, we plot the classification accuracy as a function of training time in \cref{fig:training_loss}.
+As expected, training accuracy is highest for the oracle experiment with ground truth context-likelihood graph.
+The baseline experiment has the lowest accuracy, followed by the one with context-likelihood graph.
+For context-likelihood energy-refined graph, the training accuracy further improves, moving closer to the oracle experiment.

-\boldparagraph{Class-specific performance.} In \cref{fig:class_histogram}, we show the impact of our method on different classes.
-We plot the classes on the $x$-axis in decreasing order of frequency of occurrence in the dataset; below it we plot the relative improvement of our method over Faster-RCNN for each class.
+\boldparagraph{Benefit for rare objects.} In \cref{fig:class_histogram}, we show the impact of our method on different object classes.
+We plot the classes on the $x$-axis in decreasing order of frequency of occurrence in the $\text{VG}_{1000}$ dataset; below it we plot the relative improvement of our method over Faster-RCNN for each class.
 As expected, most of the improvement happens for rare classes of the dataset.
-This is due to the fact that rare objects do not have enough examples in the dataset to have a meaningful feature representation, hence benefits from co-occurrence information more than classes with ample instances.
+We attribute this to the rare objects not having enough examples to learn a meaningful feature representation, so they benefit from inter-object relation statistics more than classes with ample instances.